Tight closure of products and F-rational singularities

 \subsection{Acknowledgements}

-We thank Craig Huneke and Pham Hung Quy for helpful discussions and Burt Totaro for providing feedback on an earlier version of this preprint.
-We also thank Holger Brenner, Craig Huneke, Vivek Mukundan and Jugal Verma for allowing us to include Theorem \ref{BHMV} in this paper.
+We thank Craig Huneke, Pham Hung Quy and Florian Enescu for helpful discussions, and Burt Totaro for providing feedback on an earlier version of this preprint.
+We also thank the referee for helping us improve the quality of the exposition.
+We are grateful to Holger Brenner, Craig Huneke, Vivek Mukundan and Jugal Verma for allowing us to include Theorem \ref{BHMV} in this paper.
 The first named author was partially supported by the MIUR Excellence Department Project CUP D33C23001110001, and by INdAM-GNSAGA.
-The second author was supported by the Ramon y Cajal Fellowship RYC2020-028976-I funded by MCIN/AEI/10.13039/501100011033 and by FSE ``invest in your future'' and projects PID2021-125052NA-I00 funded by MCIN/AEI/10.13039/501100011033 and EUR2023-143443 funded by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.
+The second author was supported by Spanish Ministry of Science, Innovation, and Universities under grants PCI2024-155055-2 funded by MICIU/AEI/10.13039/501100011033 and UE, RYC2020-028976-I funded by MICIU/AEI/10.13039/501100011033 and by FSE ``invest in your future'', and EUR2023-143443 funded by MICIU/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.